dimipapadeas/CandidatesEvaluation/README.md

 Navigate to the project folder and execute the command `mvn clean install`

 This should compile your application.
-When this process finishes navigate to `/backEnd` and run `mvn spring-boot:run`
+When this process finishes navigate to `/backEnd` folder and run `mvn spring-boot:run`

 Navigate to http://localhost:8080 in your browser to open the application.
-There are 4 available Users you can use to login to the application.
-Username and password are:
+There are 4 available Users you can use to login to the application:
+(Username and password are same)

+`JDoe`
+`LDoe`
-`JDoe`, `LDoe`, `SScotts` and `admin`.
+`SScotts`
+`admin`

-To stop the application, just terminate the execution of the previous command.
+To terminate the application, just terminate the execution of the previous command `Ctrl + C`.
 After making changes to the code stop the application and repeat step `6`

 More information regarding the components of the Application can be found in further README files in each of the project modules.